 This is why the value of advice is not a function of time.
 The benefits are lumpy just like investment gains are.
-While an advisor works for you throughout the year, the benefit is maximised when key decisions are taken.
+While an advisor works for you throughout the year, the benefit is maximized when key decisions are taken.
 The wealth creation or protection resulting from a timely intervention and rebalancing your asset allocation can be quite large.
-Eg: an advice to stay invested in tough times, or exit when everyone is getting excited.
+Eg: advice to stay invested in tough times, or exit when everyone is getting excited.

 A true Financial Advisor knows your situation really well.
-It is very important that the financial advisor has no hidden incentives or payouts, because that could impact the integrity of the advice.
+It is very important that the financial advisor has no hidden incentives or payouts because that could impact the integrity of the advice.

 You may lose money to the ‘industry’ because the advice was not 100% honest.
 Remember, if you are working on an ‘everything is free’ model, then you are the product.
 There are no free lunches.

-A small fee for honest advice on what is best for YOU and not the advisor, is the best investment you can ever make.
+A small fee for honest advice on what is best for YOU and not the advisor is the best investment you can ever make.